Blindrunner Home Page

 Up Coming Events

 Yes again!
-New York City Marathon on November 1 2015.
-Number seven for me and I'm fired up to give it all.
+New York City Marathon on November 6 2016.
+Number eight for me and I'm fired up to give it all.
 I have a fantastic guide team this year consisting of my daughter Jessie and good friends Lars and Wendy.
 We will be part of the Achilles New Zealand team traveling from NZ.
 Watch out New York here we come.

 Initially it began in 2006 with the goal to travel to the US and do the 2007 ING New York City Marathon with my brave brother Gavin as my guide and survive.
 A 42.2 kilometre run through the streets of New York's five boroughs with the support of over two million enthusiastic spectators.
 Check out my build-up and how I did by viewing my New York Marathon 2007 page.

 Then, if that wasn't enough, I did it again in 2009, 2010 and 2011. .
 I went in 2012 which was the year that Super Storm Sandy closed down the marathon, but then I returned in 2013 (and every year since), and I am now training for 2017.

 Also, I discovered that my devotion and commitment to training and the persistent quest to overcome physical barriers due to my blindness had, and is still having an inspiring positive effect on both the general community as well as other people with physical impairments.
 I am constantly receiving comments from people who see me training and participating, that it makes them realise that everybody can achieve far more than they realise as long as they commit their mind, body and soul to the goal, and are prepared to find solutions to challenges that can easily be perceived as barriers.

 I have been running with Achilles International New Zealand.
 Achilles International New Zealand supports people with disabilities to take part in local sports events as well as the New York City Marathon.
 For more details check out the Achilles International NZ Website or become a fan on the Achilles International NZ Facebook page